wwpass/passhub-docs/docs/50-browser-extension.md

 ## How To Use

-The extension works in the presence of PassHub.net tab.
+The extension works in the presence of an open PassHub.net tab.
 The browser extension communicates with the PassHub tab to find the appropriate credentials.
-So be sure you are signed in to PassHub to use the extension.
+You must be signed in to PassHub to use the extension.

 #### 1. Autofill Login Form

 Open the Login page of the website you want to sign in.
 Click the PassHub Logo in the upper right corner.
 The extension consults the PassHub browser tab if appropriate accounts are stored for the current page URL.
 There may be more than one suitable account.
-All will be shown in the extension pop-up.
+All will be shown in the extension's pop-up.

 Choose the desired account.
 When the login form is filled in, click the "Sign in" button on the form.